MicroEJ/docs/Trainings/trainingDebugGUIFreeze.rst

 The steps followed are:

 1. Check if the RTOS properly schedules the Core Engine task.
-2. Check if the Core Engine properly schedules all Java threads.
+2. Check if the Core Engine properly schedules all threads.
 3. Check if the Core Engine properly schedules the MicroUI thread.
 4. Check if Input Events are properly processed.